Melbourne Johns: Career

 The Deep Hole Boring Machines were used for drilling the barrels of the Hispano-Suiza HS.404 20mm cannon that armed Spitfires and Hurricane fighters.

+He had worked at the REME workshop in Newark-on-Trent.

 Depiction in film

-His exploits were captured in the wartime film The Foreman Went to France (re-titled as Somewhere in France in the United States), starring Tommy Trinder, Robert Morley, Gordon Jackson and Constance Cummings, with Welsh actor Clifford Evans playing Melbourne.
+His exploits were captured in Ealing Studios' 1942 film The Foreman Went to France (retitled as Somewhere in France in the United States), starring Tommy Trinder, Robert Morley, Gordon Jackson and Constance Cummings, with Welsh actor Clifford Evans playing Melbourne Johns.

+Personal life

+He married Catherine Williams in 1930.
+He moved to Grantham in 1938, and lived at 63 North Parade, his wife was a local teacher.

+He died at Newark Hospital, after 10 days of illness.
+The cremation was at Leicester on Wednesday 10 August 1955.